PAST2212/credentialthreat/README.md

 - Add new Regex

 **Additional**
-- URL Scan for leaked candidates were capped to 100.000 URLs due to performance, client/server capacity issues.
+- URL Scan for sensitive data candidates are currently capped to 100.000 URLs due to performance, client/server capacity issues.
-- Depending on the quantity of processed URLs, it can take a lot of time to make URL GET requests because of balancing / tradeoff relation between Speed, Parallel Processing Issues and DDOS Preventions.
+- It can take a lot of time to make GET requests because of tradeoff relation between Speed Performance and DDOS Preventions.
 - Credits goes to Bug Bounty Hunter h4x0r-dz and his project https://github.com/h4x0r-dz/Leaked-Credentials .
 This project is based on his regex